vvvm23/dwm/README.md

 - statusallmons, update status bar across all monitors

 ## Additional Layouts
-- bottomstack & bottomstackhorz
+- bottomstack (bottomstackhorz in code but disabled)
-- centeredmaster & centeredfloatingmaster
+- centeredmaster (centeredfloatingmaster, also disabled)

 ## Additional Features
 - More obvious highlighting of focussed windows (conversely, toning down of unfocussed windows)